Ronnie Drew

 Joseph Ronald Drew (16 September 1934 – 16 August 2008) was an Irish singer, folk musician and actor who had a fifty-year career recording with The Dubliners.

 He sang lead vocals on the singles "Seven Drunken Nights" and "The Irish Rover", which both charted in the UK top 10 and were performed on TOTP.
 His voice was once described by Nathan Joseph as being "like the sound of coke being crushed under a door".

 Early life

 Ronnie Drew was born in Dún Laoghaire, County Dublin in 1934.
 Although he was so intimately associated with being "a Dubliner", he would sometimes say, "I was born and grew up in Dún Laoghaire, and no true Dubliner would accept that at all!", a quip that Andy Irvine relayed in his song "O'Donoghue's".

 Drew was educated at CBS Eblana and used to "mitch" and cycle up to Leopardstown Racecourse.

-Despite his aversion to education, he was considered the most intelligent in his class by schoolfriend and future Irish film censor, Sheamus Smith.
+Drew was a Roman Catholic, and when asked in an interview with RTÉ about his faith, he stated that although he was a practicing Catholic, he didn't agree with the church establishment and its greed.

 Drew had also sung as a boy soprano before his voice broke.